cztomczak/cefpython/docs/api/Browser.md

 Switch between fullscreen mode / windowed mode.
 To check whether in fullscreen mode call IsFullscreen().

 This function is Windows-only.

+### TryCloseBrowser

+Helper for closing a browser.
+Call this method from the top-level window close handler.
+Internally this calls CloseBrowser(false) if the close has not yet been initiated.
+This method returns false while the close is pending and true after the close has completed.
+See CloseBrowser() and CefLifeSpanHandler::DoClose() documentation for additional usage information.
+This method must be called on the browser process UI thread.

 ### WasResized